showkeyjar/ACat/README.md

 ABot is a smart chatbot

-he can talk with you by REST API
+she can talk with you by REST API

 it based on keras and eve